Below are some highlights. To learn more, please see the full history.

 2016: The Area Agencies on Aging were awarded the contract for the Money Follows the Person Medicaid Waiver program which assists individuals transferring from nursing homes to a community based location.
 All of Indiana’s 16 Aging and Disability Resource Centers (ADRCs) came together under the umbrella, Indiana INconnect Alliance.

-2017: LTHG sold their ownership in Dublin Village Apartments to the other owner, a not for profit located in Dublin, Indiana.
-They also sold Tyson School Apartments.
+2017: LTHG sold their ownership in Dublin Village Apartments and Tyson School Apartments.
 Received a VASIA (Volunteer Advocates for Seniors or Incapacitated Adults) grant for Dearborn County to support the Sentry Services program.
-Historic Hills became the new pass through agency for Catch-A-Ride funding.